xuteresa/nyc-taxi-data/ProjectProposal.md

 # Title: NYC Yellow Taxi Data

+Due to the recent explosion of ridesharing apps (uber & Lyft), yellow taxi drivers are struggling to stay ahead of the competition.
+We decided to investigate ways for taxi drivers to maximize their revenue.

 ## Summary
-* Research Questions:
+Research Question:
-  * What are the most significant predictors for a taxi driver to maxizime their revenue eraned per distance traveled?
+* What factors have the highest impact on a taxi driver’s revenue per unit of time?

 In this report, we will compare the relationship between revenue and the following independent variables
 * Pickup Location